 - Research statement

 - A statement describing activities, contributions, or plans related to supporting

 - A list of four references with contact details

 For full consideration, applications should be received before December 1, 2021.
 Candidates should click here to apply: https://myumi.ch/ME8gE.
+Late applications may be considered until the position is filled.
 Questions about the position or application process can be directed to the search committee chair Aaron Ridley (email@example.com).